gchq/stroom/ROADMAP.md

 ## Raw streaming
 Data can be streamed in it's raw form from the stream store to multiple destinations without any transformation taking place.

+## HDFS appender
+Pipeline XML/text data can be writen out to a HDFS (Hadoop Distributed File System) cluster.
+This increases the options for using Stroom's data for other purposes.

 # v6.0

 ## OAuth 2.0/OpenID Connect authentication
 Authentication for Stroom provided by an external service rather than a service internal to Stroom.
 This change allows support for broader corporate authentication schemes and is a key requirement for enabling the future microservice architecture for Stroom.

 ## HBase backed statistics store
-This new implementation of statistics provides a vastly more scalable time series DB for large scale collection of statistical data from Stroom.
+This new implementation of statistics (Stroom-Stats) provides a vastly more scalable time series DB for large scale collection of Stroom's data aggregated to various time buckets.
+Stroom-Stats uses Kafka for ingesting the source data.

 ## Data receipt filtering
 Data arriving in Stroom has meta data that can be matched against a policy so that certain actions can be taken.
 This could be to receive, drop or reject the data.